Components¶

 Configure tracking mode(s).
 A component can use one or more of these independently:

 Replacement Critical – For parts replaced on a schedule (oil, filters, spark plugs).
-Set the Replacement Hours interval and the current Hours in Service.
+Set the Replacement Hours interval and the current Hours Since Overhaul/SVC (how many hours are already on it since the last service).
+The airworthiness check flags the component when this counter reaches the interval.

 Inspection Critical – For parts requiring periodic inspections.
 Tracked via the Inspections system.